chimera-linux/cports/Packaging.md

    provider is printed.

-This algorithm is not perfect and will not catch certain edge cases, such as when moving a provider from `main` to `contrib` but there still being packages that depend on it in `main`.
+This algorithm is not perfect and will not catch certain edge cases, such as when moving a provider from `main` to `user` but there still being packages that depend on it in `main`.
 This is an intended tradeoff to keep things reasonably simple.
 You are expected to be careful with such cases and deal with them properly.